Written by Liam (with a little help from Aoife)

 Aoife swung her arms at the empty space where the Thief had been and shouted, ‘Go away!’

 Dad was upset and puzzled.‘Who are you shouting -?’

 Cold wind.
 Darkness.
 Dad’s mouth closed.
 Another memory gone.

 Aoife roared, ‘LEAVE OUR DAD ALONE!’

-Dad wasn’t looking at the busy road.
-Trembling voice.
+Dad’s trembling voice.
 ‘I don’t understand anything.
 What’s happening?’

 Cars were beeping at us.

 We were about to crash.

 I watched the accident out to happen like it was happening to someone else then shook back into the present.

 Dad looked back at the traffic, cursed and swerved our car back into its lane.
 Car horns blared at us, but we were safe.